Office of the Dean

 Dean, College of Veterinary

 Meet Dean Willie M. Reed

-Whatever your reason for visiting our “virtual home,” I trust you will find the answers you need along with a warm welcome from our Purdue Veterinary Medicine family.
+Whatever your reason for visiting the Purdue University College of Veterinary Medicine virtually, I trust you will find the answers you need along with a warm welcome from our Purdue Veterinary Medicine family.